 Weigh Your Options

 Did you air out your car, and it dried without complications?
 Did the car mechanic give you a cheaper than expected estimate for repairs?
 Consider yourself lucky.
-You’ll move past the flood damage without spending a lot, and hopefully you’ll be able to get many more years out of your car.
+You’ll move past the water damage without spending a lot, and hopefully you’ll be able to get many more years out of your car.

 Most people with flood damage don’t have the luxury of keeping their vehicle.
 Some may not even have the correct insurance to cover repairs or to get reimbursement for the price of the car.
 If you’re stuck with liability coverage, your best option may be to sell.